Report on

 the hook and the end bent back and forth along the wire until either it broke

 off or I snipped it off 4-5 mm from the windings with wire cutters.
+Acceptable loops were hooked on

-wire cutters.
+with wire cutters.

 The wrestpin was held horizontally with